seykron/big-csv/README.md

 It doesn't perform any String operation which are the most cpu-expensive operations.

+I have not serious benchmarks, but it reads 46,264,832 records (~4.2GB file) in about 9.4 minutes in an Intel Core i7 processor.
+It's a rate of 82030 records/sec.

 # Extension

 If you need a different data source, it should be easy to extend since the